Battle of Kambula: Battle

-During this period the Umcityu massed in dead ground beyond the ravine and another wagon was pushed aside for a company of the 13th Light Infantry to sortie but the light infantry were forced back by the Zulu.
+The Umcityu massed in dead ground beyond the ravine and another wagon was pushed aside for a company of the 13th Light Infantry to sortie but the light infantry were forced back by the Zulu.
 The sight of this withdrawal encouraged the Zulus in the ravine to charge again but the gap in the defences was under the guns in the redoubt and on the ridge.
 At close range the gunners bombarded the Zulu infantry with case shot, creating a killing zone in front of the laager.
 The Uncityu was repulsed but rallied as Zulu all round the perimeter attacked continuously.
 The Nkobamakosi, who had been firing from the rocky area they had retreated to three hours earlier, attacked the redoubt again but were defeated by volley and artillery-fire from behind the wagons and the redoubt.
 The Zulus charged again and again with unwavering courage but the head of each charge was shot away.
 More Zulu massed in the ravine but before their attack got going, two companies of the 13th Light Infantry ran to the edge of the ravine and shot down the Zulu below.
 At about 5:30 p.m. the Zulu survivors began to retire.